d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 * Increase network width across stages: $c_{i} \leq c_{i+1}$;
 * Increase network depth across stages: $d_{i} \leq d_{i+1}$.

-This leaves us with the last set of choices: how to pick the specific values for the above parameters of the eventual $\text{AnyNetX}_E$ design space.
-By studying the best-performing networks from the distribution in $\text{AnyNetX}_E$ one can observe that: the width of the network ideally increases linearly with the block index across the network, i.e., $c_j \approx c_0 + c_a j$, where $j$ is the block index and slope $c_a > 0$.
+This leaves us with a final set of choices: how to pick the specific values for the above parameters of the eventual $\text{AnyNetX}_E$ design space.
+By studying the best-performing networks from the distribution in $\text{AnyNetX}_E$ one can observe the following: width of the network ideally increases linearly with the block index across the network, i.e., $c_j \approx c_0 + c_a j$, where $j$ is the block index and slope $c_a > 0$.
 Given that we get to choose a different block width only per stage, we arrive at a piecewise constant function, engineered to match this dependence.
-Secondly, experiments also show that a bottleneck ratio of $k = 1$ performs best, i.e., we are advised not to use bottlenecks at all.
+Furthermore, experiments also show that a bottleneck ratio of $k = 1$ performs best, i.e., we are advised not to use bottlenecks at all.

-We recommend the interested reader to review further details for how to design specific networks for different amounts of computation by perusing :citet:`Radosavovic.Kosaraju.Girshick.ea.2020`.
+We recommend the interested reader reviews further details in the design of specific networks for different amounts of computation by perusing :citet:`Radosavovic.Kosaraju.Girshick.ea.2020`.
 For instance, an effective 32-layer RegNetX variant is given by $k = 1$ (no bottleneck), $g = 16$ (group width is 16), $c_1 = 32$ and $c_2 = 80$ channels for the first and second stage, respectively, chosen to be $d_1=4$ and $d_2=6$ blocks deep.
-The astonishing insight from the design is that it applies, even when investigating networks at a larger scale.
+The astonishing insight from the design is that it still applies, even when investigating networks at a larger scale.
 Even better, it even holds for Squeeze-and-Excitation (SE) network designs (RegNetY) that have a global channel activation :cite:`Hu.Shen.Sun.2018`.

 ```{.python .input}
 %%tab pytorch, mxnet, tensorflow